 Local Government Finance Settlement

-In autumn/winter 2015 the Government is expected to publish a Spending Review covering 2016-17.
-This will set out detailed grant allocations for individual local authorities which will then be confirmed by the Local Government Finance Settlement announced by the Government in December 2015.
+In November 2015 the Government published a Spending Review covering 2016-17.
+This set out detailed grant allocations for individual local authorities which was then confirmed by the Local Government Finance Settlement announced by the Government in December 2015.